-Danube in Belgrade
+Beljarica in Belgrade

 Baranda fish farm

-In winter, local specialities include huge flocks of greater whitefronted and greylag geese, with a few taiga bean geese among them, red-crested pochard, ferruginous duck, common goldeneye, smew, common merganser, black-throated diver and greater-spotted eagle; in spring joined by spotted crake, Caspian, black- and white-winged terns (on migration only), breeding whiskered tern.
+In winter, local specialities include huge flocks of greater white-fronted and greylag geese, with a few taiga bean geese among them, red-crested pochard, ferruginous duck, common goldeneye, smew, goosander, both red and black-throated divers, and greater spotted eagle; in spring they are joined by spotted crake, Caspian, black- and white-winged terns (on migration only) and breeding whiskered tern.

 Slano Kopovo Nature Reserve and Ramsar Site

-This is a saline marsh near the town of Novi Bečej.
-It is of special importance for migrating common cranes (up to 20,000 birds) and wintering geese (taiga bean goose, greater and lesser white-fronted goose, greylag goose and red-breasted geese).
+This saline marsh near the town of Novi Bečej, 65km northeast of Novi Sad and 120km north of Belgrade, has 140 eBirded species so far and is of special importance for migrating common cranes (up to 20,000 birds) and wintering geese (particularly taiga bean, greater and lesser white-fronted, greylag and red-breasted geese).

-Koljivsko-petrovaradinski Rit Nature Reserve
+Koviljsko-Petrovaradinski Rit Nature Reserve

-This reserve stretches along both banks of the Danube between Petrovaradin and Kovilj.
-It is a seasonally inundated floodplain area with ponds, reedbeds and forest – a place to look for ferruginous duck, black and white storks, purple heron, black-crowned night heron, white-tailed eagle, little crake, whiskered tern and European bee-eater; also middle-spotted, Syrian, black- and greyheaded woodpeckers.
+With nearly 140 eBirded species, it is a seasonally inundated floodplain area with ponds, reedbeds and forest – a place to look for ferruginous duck, black and white storks, purple heron, black-crowned night heron, white-tailed eagle, little crake, whiskered tern and European bee-eater, as well as middle-spotted, Syrian, black- and grey-headed woodpeckers.